Museums and Galleries in the Litchfield Hills Last Updated: October 2022

 American Clock & Watch Museum, Bristol

-The American Clock & Watch Museum in Bristol is one of the few in the country dedicated solely to horology – the history, science and art of timekeeping and timekeepers.
+See what makes them tick at the American Clock & Watch Museum in Bristol, one of the few in the country dedicated solely to horology – the history, science and art of timekeeping and timekeepers.
 Did you know that Connecticut played a major role in revolutionizing the clock and watch industries in America?
 Learn about the innovative geniuses who made this happen at one the largest collections of American-made timepieces in the world.
-Exhibits include sundials and shelf clocks, chronometers and character watches – and everything in between.
-Enjoy the ticking and chiming as you stroll through the museum’s eight galleries.
-At this self-guided museum, families are encouraged to try the scavenger hunt and visit the gift shop for a variety of time-related products, including Tick Tock Tonic soda!
+Exhibits include sundials and shelf clocks, chronometers, character watches, and everything in between.
+Enjoy the ticking and chiming as you stroll through the museum’s eight galleries on a self-guided tour; visit the gift shop for a variety of time-related products, including Tick Tock Tonic soda.
+Check their website for upcoming programs – a great TIME is guaranteed for all!

 Washington Art Association & Gallery, Washington

-The Washington Art Association & Gallery was established in 1952 by a group of local artists who were seeking ways to nurture creative life in and around Litchfield County.
+The Washington Art Association & Gallery was established in 1952 by a group of local artists seeking ways to nurture creative life in and around Litchfield County.
 The high caliber of exhibitions for which the Association is known was established early on, with celebrated artists such as Alexander Calder, Andre Masson and Yves Tanguy participating in early shows.
 Since its founding, the WAA has conducted more than 450 exhibitions, which have showcased the work of both emerging and established artists from all over the world.
-In addition to the exhibitions, they offer studio courses, workshops, lectures, and a wide array of special arts-related events.
+In addition to the exhibitions, they offer studio courses, workshops, lectures, and a wide array of special arts-related events designed to encourage people of all ages to develop their skills and explore new artistic directions.

 Institute for American Indian Studies, Washington

-The Institute for American Indian Studies in Washington has a respect for the earth and for all living things is central to Native American lifeways and this is reflected throughout the museum, which is located in 15 acres of woodlands and trails.
-Outdoors there are Three Sisters and Healing Plants Gardens, and a replicated 16th century Algonkian Village.
-Visitors can take one of the self-guided trails to explore the seasonal world of Woodland Indian peoples, ending the adventure in our village.
-Inside, the museum exhibits allow visitors to travel through time, displaying artifacts and presenting information on prehistoric to contemporary Native Americans.
-The museum is a place of discovery...a place to return to.
+The Institute for American Indian Studies in Washington strives to educate visitors with engaging exhibits, interactive and informative programs, and a space for reflection and learning.
+Respect for the Earth and for all living things is central to Native American consciousness; and this is reflected throughout the museum, located on 15 serene woodland acres.
+Inside, museum exhibits take visitors on a journey through time, displaying artifacts and presenting information on prehistoric to contemporary Native American culture.
+Outside, there are Three Sisters and Healing Plants Gardens, and a replicated 16th century Algonkian Village.
+Take one of the self-guided trails to explore the seasonal world of Woodland Indian peoples, ending the adventure in our village.
+And for an incredible, award-winning escape room experience, don’t miss the Wigwam Escape!

 American Museum of Tort Law, Winsted